lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 and adjust the "Plot Parameters".
 Change the number of bins to 30.
 Under "Trace Options", next to "Color", click on the magnifying glass to select a new hue from the Color Picker pop-up window.
-Under "Chart Options", set the title to "H Histogram" and select box to log the y-axis.
+Under "Chart Options", set the title to "H Histogram" and select the box to log the y-axis.

 .. figure:: /_static/portal_tut01_step01g.png
     :width: 400